MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Dataflow to write summary of each day's stock trades to an Avro file on Cloud Storage.
 Update your application to read from Cloud Storage and Cloud Bigtable to compute the responses.

 **Memorize:** `A) Change the row key syntax in your Cloud Bigtable table to begin with the stock symbol.`

-**Quick reason:** Change the row key syntax in your Cloud Bigtable table to begin with the stock symbol.

 <details>
 <summary>Full explanation</summary>